 A multi-pane window offers another level of efficiency with the ability to include insulating gases.
 Argon is the preferred choice for the best level of insulation and has the biggest impact on a window’s efficiency.

 Not all glass is created equal.
 Eco-friendly windows will often have a low-emissivity (Low-E) glass coating applied.
-Low-E glass reflects heat back into the room during the winter, and reflects it away from the room during summer.
+Low-E glass reflects heat back into the room during the winter and reflects it away from the room during summer.
 Additionally, Low-E glass blocks most of the sun’s harmful UV rays, improving the performance and style of your window.

 Multiple panes of glass in a window are also ideal for maximum eco-friendliness.
 Double-pane is a baseline standard, but Pella also offers triple-pane windows for greater efficiency and temperature control.

-For most homeowners, the prospect of learning about argon-filled windows, number of panes and insulation is something they would rather leave to the experts.
+For most homeowners, the prospect of learning about argon-filled windows, the number of panes and insulation is something they would rather leave to the experts.
 If that’s you, you’re in luck.
 You can look for two major ratings to aid in your eco-friendly window search.
 There’s the Energy Star Rating (the U.S. Environmental Protection Agency’s voluntary program) that guides consumers on the choices they can make to save money, energy and protect the environment while they’re at it.
 In 2021, select Pella Windows were rated in the Most Efficient category.

 In addition to the Energy Star ratings, the National Fenestration Rating Council (NFRC) is another organization dedicated to evaluating the energy efficiency of products.
 The NFRC focuses specifically on rating windows, doors, and skylights.
-As a founding member of the NFRC, Pella manufactures and promotes the use of highly energy efficient products.
+As a founding member of the NFRC, Pella manufactures and promotes the use of highly energy-efficient products.

-Finally, the installation (and insulation) of your windows plays an important role in ensuring maximum energy efficiency in your home.
+Finally, the installation (and insulation) of your windows play an important role in ensuring maximum energy efficiency in your home.
 When a window is improperly installed, you’ll likely experience what is called air infiltration (more commonly referred to as “leaks” and “drafts”).
 Some air infiltration may occur naturally over the years as a house settles, but gaps between the window frame and the wall should be avoided.
 Hire a trusted and experienced team to install and properly insulate your new eco-friendly windows.

 When you’re ready to up your home’s eco-friendly power, schedule a consultation with Pella’s window pros.
-It’s the first step to achieving greater savings, comfort and sustainability.
+It’s the first step to achieving greater savings, comfort, and sustainability.